Basics of Return on Marketing Investing (ROMI)

 Once you know which channels and ad campaigns deliver the best results, shift your budget towards those high-performing areas, and stop wasting money on underperforming efforts.

-When you are measuring ROMI, don’t just stop at calculating percentages or devote your entire attention to just one marketing metric.
-Instead, you can also focus on the ROAS metrics and amplify your returns on ad spend, while impacting your bottom line positively.
+When you are measuring ROMI, don’t stop at calculating percentages or devote your entire attention to a single marketing metric.
+Instead, you can focus on ROAS to amplify your returns on ad spend and positively impact your bottom line.

 To get started, or to know more, feel free to check out our blog on key metrics that can help to improve your ROAS